 Scott Simon, Guitarist

 Scott is an award winning professional guitarist and music teacher in Austin, Texas.
-He developed his music skills at a young age touring with bands throughout the Midwest.
-While earning his PhD in Music & Technology at the University of North Texas, he was fortunate to have studied with guitarists for Miles Davis, Pat Metheny, Bobby McFerrin, and more.
+He is fortunate to have studied with guitarists for Miles Davis, Bobby McFerrin, Pat Metheny and more while earning his PhD in Music & Technology at the University of North Texas.

-As an experienced performer and teacher, Scott has a versatile range of capabilities and is fluent in pop, rock, blues, country, jazz and classical styles.
+As an experienced teacher and performer, Scott has a versatile range of capabilities and is fluent in pop, rock, blues, country, jazz, classical, and flamenco.
 He teaches all ages and levels from beginner to advanced, and has a flexible teaching style based on the goals of the student.
-Scott’s method focuses on building strong fundamentals while learning the songs and styles that inspire the student the most.
+Scott’s method focuses on building strong fundamentals while learning the songs and styles of choice.

 Andres Vargas, Pianist and Early Childhood Music Director

 Andres Vargas was born in Chile, where he began his piano studies at the age of 3.
 He holds a Bachelors degree in Piano Performance from the Universidad Austral de Chile where he studied with Ximena Cabello.
 In 2004, he became a private student of Krassimira Jordan, artist-in-residence at Baylor University.
 In the fall of 2008, Andres relocated to the United States in order to pursue a Master’s degree in Piano Pedagogy and Performance at Baylor University.
 He has performed in several cities in Chile, as well as Europe, and the USA.

 Prior to coming to the US, Andres taught in two Chilean music Conservatories.
 He has been teaching piano as a private teacher for more than twenty years.
 Andres is currently a piano teacher and also the director of the Early Childhood Program at Clavier-Werke school of Music in Austin.
 As a teacher he enjoys having fun with his students and likes to communicate to them his love for music.
 Andres is fluent in English, Spanish and German.

 Sophie Verhaeghe, Violinist